1964 the Tribute

-Updating the original Beatles
+Updating the Beatles

 1964 the Tribute strive for authenticity in their portrayal of the Beatles, but not everything they do is the same.
 Two areas that differ are sound quality and set length.
 Mark Benson, who portrays John Lennon in the band, says in the original Beatles live performances in the 1960s, the fans were lucky to hear the music.
 "You have to credit the Beatles with revolutionizing the sound-reinforcement industry," says Benson.
-"Back then they had these little speakers that you couldn't hear anything out of.
+"Back then, they had these little speakers that you couldn't hear anything out of.
 The way concerts were amplified had to be changed."
 Benson says fans who saw the original shows notice the difference.
-"People will come up to us and say, 'I saw the Beatles in '64 and the only difference is I can hear you,'" Benson says.
+"People will come up to us and say, 'I saw the Beatles in '64, and the only difference is I can hear you,'" Benson says.

 Another difference is the set length.
 The Beatles did two 30-minute sets in their early shows and never did encores, while 1964 the Tribute performs two 45-minute sets.
 "We tried the half-hour show initially, but it didn't go over well," says Benson.